 4.1 You can use Online Banking to access any joint accounts you have.
 You may be able to give us instructions about them independently of the other account holders.
 You must each register separately for Online Banking.

-6.1 We will ask you to confirm your identity when you log on and before we accept certain instructions you give us through Online Banking.
+7.1 We will ask you to confirm your identity when you sign in and before we accept certain instructions you give us through Online Banking.
 We may also rely on some of the security functions on the devices you use when you access Online Banking, such as location data and biometric tools.
 From time to time we may apply additional security checks to help confirm your identity.

 - they’re authorised by law;